-- 1. This paper provides Court with a report from the working group set up to oversee the above review. - 2.
+- 1. This paper provides Court with a report from the Governance & Nominations Committee. - 2.
 The Scottish Code of Good HE Governance requires the governing body to undertake an externally-facilitated evaluation of its effectiveness normally not less than every five years as well as keeping its effectiveness under annual review.
 The last externally-facilitated review Court took place in 2011/2012, meaning that this review was scheduled to take place in the current session.
 In June 2015, Court approved an indicative process for the periodic externally-facilitated review. - 3.
-Court noted that the Code of Good HE Governance for Scotland was being reviewed during the current session and the outcomes not likely to be known until March/April 2017.
+Court noted that the Code of Good HE Governance for Scotland was being reviewed during the current session and the outcome not likely to be known until late in the session.
 In addition, an internal audit was undertaken in 2015/16 on compliance with the Scottish Code and with the SFC Financial Memorandum; and for the last two years, we have undertaken an annual review and report on effectiveness of Court.
 Court agreed therefore that there should be a 'light touch' effectiveness review; combining a self-assessment questionnaire for all Court members with externally-facilitated group discussions on key topics arising.